pagkly/Zed/Investopedia3/Toeing the Trade Line.md

 Toeing the Trade Line
 ## What Is a Trade Line?

-A trade line is a record of activity for any type of credit extended to a borrower and [reported to a credit reporting agency](https://www.investopedia.com/terms/c/credit-reporting-agency.asp).
+A trade line is a record of activity for any type of credit extended to a borrower and [[reported to a credit reporting agency]](https://www.investopedia.com/terms/c/credit-reporting-agency.asp).
 A trade line is established on a borrower’s credit report when a borrower is approved for credit.
 The trade line records all of the activity associated with an account.

 Comprehensively, trade lines are used by credit reporting agencies to calculate a borrower’s credit score.
 Different credit reporting agencies give differing weights to the activities of trade lines when establishing a credit score for borrowers.